Ryandaydev/ai-project/readme.md

-# api-book-part-three
+# AI Portfolio Project
-Source code for Part 3 of Hands on APIs for AI and Data Science
+This repository contains program using industry-standard Python frameworks, based on projects from the book _Hands-on APIs for AI and Data Science_ written by Ryan Day.